kedacore/keda-docs/content/docs/2.0/scalers/redis-streams.md

 **Parameter list:**

+- `address`: redis address in the format `host:port`
-- `address`: Name of the environment variable your deployment uses to get the Redis server URL.
+- `addressFromEnv`: Name of the environment variable your deployment uses to get the Redis server URL.
 The resolved host should follow a format like `my-redis:6379`.
-   - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.
+   - This is resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

 > As an alternative to the `address` field, the user can specify `host` and `port` parameters.

+- `host`: redis host value
-- `host`: Name of the environment variable your deployment uses to get the Redis server host.
+- `hostFromEnv`: Name of the environment variable your deployment uses to get the Redis server host.
-    - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.
+    - This is resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

 > It is not required if `address` has been provided

+- `port`: redis port value
-- `port`: Name of the environment variable your deployment uses to get the Redis server port.
+- `portFromEnv`: Name of the environment variable your deployment uses to get the Redis server port.
    - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

-> It is only to be used along with the `host` attribute and not required if `address` has been provided
+> It is only to be used along with the `host`/`hostFromEnv` attribute and not required if `address` has been provided

-- `password` (optional): Name of the environment variable your deployment uses to get the Redis password.
+- `passwordFromEnv` (optional): Name of the environment variable your deployment uses to get the Redis password.
    - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

 - `stream`: Name of the Redis Stream

 - `consumerGroup`: Name of the Consumer group associated with Redis Stream

 - `pendingEntriesCount`: Threshold for the number of `Pending Entries List`.
 This is the average target value to scale the workload.
 Defaults to `5`

 - `databaseIndex`: The Redis database index.
 Defaults to `0` if not specified